Nutrition FAQsby John Meadows on December 1, 2021

 I am a huge believer in saturated fat (in the right quantity, and the right type) and fat soluble vitamins A,D,E, and K.

 Think about this, we know that Vitamin A is essential for mineral and protein metabolism, production of sex hormones, and thyroid function.
-Now those sound pretty important to not only someone concerned about general health, but to a bodybuilder as well too right.
-Now if animals are not consuming green grass – they will be missing a great deal of Vitamin A (and K actually)…so egg yolks, liver, butterfat in milk, etc..will be much lower in fat soluble vitamins…
+Now those sound important to not only someone concerned about general health, but to a bodybuilder as well too right.
+Now if animals are not consuming green grass – they will be missing a great deal of Vitamin A (and K actually) …so egg yolks, liver, butterfat in milk, etc..
+Will be much lower in fat soluble vitamins…

 Please ease my wife’s concerns that I am not going to drop dead of a heart attack from it.